onethinx/Onethinx_Project_Examples/README.md

-# Onethinx_Creator_Project
+# Onethinx_Creator_Project_Examples
-This project combines the Visual Code setup for the Onethinx Core Module with the magnificent PSoC Creator Schematic Editor &amp; Design Wide Resources Editor
+This project combines the Visual Code setup for the Onethinx Core Module with the magnificent PSoC Creator Schematic Editor &amp; Design Wide Resources Editor.
+Please see [Onethinx Creator Project](https://github.com/onethinx/Onethinx_Creator_Project) for details.

 ## Preparation
 1. Make sure you have the VS Code IDE & Dependencies Pack setup done: